 Real estate agents know how to handle those unique situations.
 They can handle the work for you to help you come out on top.

 Another way agents help is by having emotional detachment.
 You have a vested interest in the property.
 Your agent can take a more neutral approach to the negotiations and help you accept that approach.

 Why Use a Realtor

 Using a realtor comes at a cost.
 But unless you have extensive real estate experience and plenty of time on your hands, that cost is worth it.

 Why use a realtor?
 You’ll come out ahead financially, have less stress, and do less work throughout the process.

-Read more about getting a mortgage and other aspects of the home buying and selling process.
+Read more about and other aspects of the home buying and selling process.